Variational Auto-Decoder: A Method for Neural Generative Modeling from Incomplete Data

-$\mathcal{V}(\cdot)$ is referred to as the Evidence Lower Bound (ELBo) or simply variational lower-bound.
-It is equal to sum of the expected value of the log of the posterior $p_\theta(z| x_i)$ under distribution $q_\phi(z|x_i)$ and entropy of $q_\phi(z|x_i)$: Through the above formulation, rather than employing a method for learning model parameters through likelihood of data, variational Bayes methods approximate the posterior probability $p_\theta(z|x_i)$ with a simpler distribution $q_\phi(z|x_i)$.
-Equation \ref{eq:lowerbound} can be rewritten as:
+Through the above formulation, rather than employing a method for learning model parameters through likelihood of data, VB methods approximate the posterior probability $p_\theta(z|x_i)$ with a simpler distribution $q_\phi(z|x_i)$.
+Lower bound $\mathcal{V}(\cdot)$ can be written as:

 In the above equation, the first term encourages the latent samples to show high expected likelihood (through reconstruction of $x_i$) under the approximate posterior distribution, and the second term encourages the latent samples to simultaneously follow the latent prior $p_\theta(z)$.